Leading with Psychological Intelligence

 The English language program Leading with Psychological Intelligence (LPI) responds to the increasing demands on executives to enhance their leadership efficacy through better connections with subordinates, peers, and superiors.
 Psychological research offers many insights into human behavior.
-This program applies these research findings directly to the everyday behavior of modern executives.
+This program applies these research findings directly applied to the everyday behavior of modern executives.

 “Illuminating when it comes to understanding yourself, your relationship with others, and the influences involved.
 Thoroughly enjoyable as well.”